luetkemj/jsrlt/tutorial/part2.md

 };
 ```

-It just stores the state of our player's appearance (char, color) and position.
-Remember, components are just generic objects to store bits of state.
-Let's go ahead then and make some generic components to store appearance and postion.
+Components are just containers used to store bits of state.
+Our player object is only concerned with two things so far, appearance (char, color) and position.
+Let's to compoenents to track these bits of state, Appearance and Position.
+A generic components we will be able to use them not just for our player but also for goblins, items, walls, anything we can see and pin to a specific location!

-First create a file to hold our components `./src/state/components.js`.
+First create a file to hold our components called `components.js` at `./src/state/components.js`.
 In a larger application you may want to create individual files for each component but this is fine for our purposes.

 Make `./src/state/components.js` look like this: